-For one evening each year, Christian churches in Vienna (and throughout Austria) throw their doors open to visitors for the Long Night of the Churches (German: Lange Nacht der Kirchen)…
+For one evening each year, Christian places of worship in Vienna (and throughout Austria) throw their doors open to visitors for the Long Night of the Churches (German: Lange Nacht der Kirchen)…

-- Around 190 churches and other religious institutions in Vienna participate
+- Dozens of churches and other religious institutions in Vienna participate

 - Events through the evening range from jazz recitals to rooftop tours